Even today, in 2020, many of the most famous saxophone players in jazz are the legends who pioneered the development of the style.

 Recommended Kenny Garret album: Triology

-Other Garrett albums, like 1997’s Songbook, might have more crowd-pleasing original music, but Triology (1995) showcases the alto saxophonist in an exposed trio format with just double bass and drums for company.
+Other Garrett albums, like 1997’s Songbook, may have more crowd-pleasing original music and be an easier entry-point for beginner saxophone students, but Triology (1995) showcases the alto saxophonist in an exposed trio format with just double bass and drums for company.
 It includes a burning rendition of John Coltrane’s famously tricky ‘Giant Steps’.

 Since his emergence in the mid-1990s, Turner’s cerebral, highly evolved tenor saxophone style has proved particularly attractive to young jazz musicians, making him one of the most imitated saxophonists of recent years.